IntelRealSense/librealsense/readme.md

 **Which should I use?**
 - **Stable:** `pyrealsense2` — validated releases aligned with SDK tags (Recommended for most users).
 - **Beta:** `pyrealsense2-beta` — fresher builds for early access and testing.
 Expect faster updates.

-> Both packages import as `pyrealsense2`.
-Install **only one** at a time.
+> Note: until we provide a beta `apt install`, using the latest beta may require **cloning the development branch and compiling from source**.

 ### Install
 ```bash
 pip install pyrealsense2 # Stable
 pip install pyrealsense2-beta # Beta
 ```
+> Both packages import as `pyrealsense2`.
+Install **only one** at a time.

 ## Ready to Hack!

 Our library offers a high level API for using RealSense depth cameras (in addition to lower level ones).
-The following snippet shows how to start streaming frames and extracting the depth value of a pixel:
+The following C++ snippet shows how to start streaming frames and extracting the depth value of a pixel:

 ```cpp
 #include <librealsense2/rs.hpp>